Post Fiat: Auditable, Model-Assisted Validator-List Publication for XRPL-Derived Networks

 This benchmark is deliberately simple: it tests whether a qualitative validator-credibility prompt can be replayed exactly across repeated calls.
 Under the pinned SGLang deterministic profile, it can.

-The active PFT Ledger scoring task is larger than the domain-only XRPL credibility prompt.
-It scores all 42 testnet validators with the scoring_v2 contract, including dimension fields and a network summary.[16][17]
+The PFT Ledger scoring task is larger than the domain-only XRPL credibility prompt.
+The replay below used the earlier scoring_v2 contract, including dimension fields and a network summary.[16][17]
+The current live scoring service has moved to prompts/scoring_v5.txt; the replay remains evidence for deterministic execution under the pinned Qwen3.6/SGLang profile, not a claim that scoring_v2 is the active production prompt.

 The Qwen3.6 Modal/SGLang capture showed: